Agroecology (and aquaecology) Action Plan (adapted from Howe, 2017)

 Certain food industry actors are named in the federal scheme regulations as covered facilities, including fertilizer manufacturers, grain ethanol producers for industrial applications, potato and oilseed processing plants, animal vaccine manufacturers, corn wet milling operations and sugar refiners.
+Apparently in response, many large emitters on this list, including Nutrien, Syngenta, BASF, Corteva, PepsiCo and Maple Leaf Foods, are establishing voluntary schemes with farmers from whom they will buy offsets to reduce their carbon footprints (Cross, 2021).
 A study conducted for the Canadian beef sector (Schaufele, 2017) on the private costs for beef producers (as opposed to the social costs) concluded that the carbon pricing scheme under a range of scenarios would shrink the beef sector and reduce beef consumption to varying degrees depending on the scenario.
 Although for the purposes of the conventional beef sector that is undesirable, it is warranted to achieve sustainability and health objectives (positive for social costs).

 The federal scheme, a default backstop for provinces that do not put in place an equivalent approach, focuses on non-renewable fuel taxation.
 British Columbia, Quebec, Nova Scotia, Prince Edward Island, and Newfoundland and Labrador have their own carbon pricing systems deemed equivalent, but with certain elements of the federal scheme in place.
 The other provinces have more significant pieces of the federal scheme.
 With BC and Alberta, the federal scheme exempts on-farm fuel.
 Direct emissions from livestock are not included in the scheme and as of late 2017 no countries in the world did so (Schaufele, 2017).
 Most food system firms are not part of existing cap and trade schemes, either as emitters or sellers of credits except in Alberta which uses a hybrid model of carbon pricing and caps.
 However, the federal government is supposed to announce a carbon trading program in 2020 (presumably delayed by COVID-19) that will work with carbon pricing and into which farmers can sell carbon credits.
 It will be starting operations in Ontario, New Brunswick and Manitoba, as the federal government recognizes their schemes and heavy emitter regulations, but could then spread to other provinces.
 The details are yet to be finalized but it will apparently use January 2017 as a baseline date for the implementation of emission reductions (Brethour, 2019).
 In the wake of the Supreme Court decision, Sask. claims it will have a carbon trading scheme involving farmers and ranchers.